Privacy Policy

 - To operate the platform: display your profile, deliver your feed, route messages and notifications.

-- To protect the community: enforce our Terms of Service, process reports, administer bans, and review publicly visible user activity for moderation purposes.
+- To protect the community: enforce our Terms of Service, process reports, administer bans, review publicly visible user activity for moderation purposes, and maintain automated integrity signals to detect and limit bots and automated abuse (see Section 2.11).

 - To improve the product: analyse aggregated, anonymised usage patterns.